 Invest in a Really Good Mattress mattress – Find a firm but comfortable mattress that you feel comfortable with.
 The Cuddle Ewe Sleep pad is another alternative that can give you relief fibromyalgia trigger points that can keep you awake.

 Nap During the Day – Not After Dinner – When you nap don’t do it in your bedroom.
 (You want to train your mind to associate deep sleep with your bedroom – not napping.)

 Take a Nice Warm Bath – several hours before going to sleep to get into a relaxed state.
 Studies indicate that insomniacs sleep better when they take a bath several hours before sleep.
-The slow cooling was believed to induce sleep triggering chemicals in the body.
+Warm baths/showers actually cool our core temperature down, triggering the production of sleep-inducing chemicals in our body.
 Dr. Teitelbaum highly recommends Epsom salts in your bath water.

 Develop a Consistent Sleep Schedule – some people with ME/CFS/FM feel better at night so they stay up later …and later … and later until their normal sleep circadian rhythm is wrecked.
 Train your body to go to sleep at a certain time.

 Exercise If You Can But Don’t Over Do It – It’s simple – exercise is a sleep inducer; lying in bed is a sleep reducer.
 Try to get in as much exercise as you can without exacerbating your symptoms, Too much exertion can put you into the ‘tired but wired’ state that makes it difficult to attain meaningful sleep.